Board Service FAQ

-Board members must hold and maintain an active, professional or individual membership in the association for the length of service.
+Board members must hold and maintain an active TAGT Membership in the association for the length of service.

 How often does the TAGT Board meet?

-There are four (4) formal Board meeting each year, generally held on a quarterly basis.
-The Board meets in January/February (Leadership Retreat/Orientation), in April/May, in September, and in November/December (in conjunction with TAGT Annual Conference).
-Meetings are typically one or two-day commitments and usually held on a Friday and/or Saturday.
+There are four (4) formal Board meetings each year, generally held on a quarterly basis.
+The Board meets in January/February (Leadership Retreat/Orientation), in May/June, in September, and in November/December (in conjunction with giftED, the TAGT Annual Conference).
+Meetings are typically one or two-day commitments.

 What are the qualifications for serving on the Board?